ben-dent/Contract-Cheating-Analysis/docs/installation.rst

 https://www.python.org

 You will also need PyPi, which is usually installed by default with Python on version 3.4 onwards.
-If you need to install it:
+If you do need to install it:

 **Debian/Ubuntu:**
 ::